 From its traditional Italian version, risotto recipes have now evolved.
 There are now many variations of it, and one of the most common includes adding potato as a main ingredient.

 This Potato Risotto Recipe adds soft, starchy potatoes to creamy risotto rice.
 This gives it an additional texture that you never thought would suit the Italian dish so well.
-To give it that gourmet feel, this recipe also uses aromatic olive oil, Italian seasoning, a splash of white wine, and delicious Parmesan cheese.
+To give it that fancy feel, this gourmet recipe also uses aromatic olive oil, Italian seasoning, a splash of white wine, and delicious Parmesan cheese.
 Don’t forget to garnish with chopped parsley leaves!
+Try Recipe

-Nothing gets more gourmet than asparagus and aromatic vinaigrette dressing.
-This recipe coats pan-seared asparagus and fried bacon with minced garlic, sherry vinegar, onions, and sharp vinaigrette.
+Nothing gets more fancier than asparagus and aromatic vinaigrette dressing.
+This gourmet recipe coats pan-seared asparagus and fried bacon with minced garlic, sherry vinegar, onions, and sharp vinaigrette.
 It’s a savory dish that manages to make a fancy gourmet meal out of the simplest ingredients.

 Dirty Orange Martini

 Who says only solid food can be considered gourmet?
 It’s almost an unwritten rule that any adult who reaches a certain age needs to know how to make a good martini.
-And in this Dirty Orange Martini Recipe, you’ll be making a cocktail drink with a sultry chocolate and citrus twist!
+And in this recipe, you’ll be making a cocktail drink with a sultry chocolate and citrus twist!

-We definitely think Cajun food is gourmet, considering how scrumptious it is.
-This Chicken Lazone Recipe takes chicken dishes to a whole new level with its orgasmic creole flavors!
+We definitely think Cajun food is one of the best gourmet recipes around, considering how scrumptious it is.
+This recipe takes chicken dishes to a whole new level with its orgasmic creole flavors!
 And not only is it exploding with flavors, but this dish is also quick and easy to make.
 You won’t take more than 30 minutes to whip up a fancy gourmet dish with this delicious recipe in hand.

 Cajun food is seasoned to perfection.
 So, if you want to learn how to properly add flavor to your food, then mastering this recipe is the key.
 This recipe takes chicken breasts, seasons then pan-sears it until it’s deliciously brown and tender.
 Then, the chicken is drenched in thick, flavorful, and well-spiced cream sauce, and garnished with chopped parsley.

-If you need a fast but tasty and filling dish, then this Chicken Lazone Recipe is perfect for you.
+If you need a fast but tasty and filling dish, then this chicken lazone is perfect for you.
 Good thing it’s also easy to learn on the first try!
 We expect you’ll be mastering this culinary recipe in no time.
+Try Recipe

 Another classic Italian dish you’ll need to master cooking is scrumptious ravioli drenched in creamy Alfredo sauce.
-And this Ravioli Alfredo with Herbes de Provence Recipe just does that.
+And this recipe will just help you do that.
 If you’re looking to master making pasta al dente, which is cooking pasta to the point that it’s soft but with a chew, then you’ll need to learn to do that with ravioli.

 Ravioli is a type of pasta that’s usually square in shape and has filling inside it.
 Some consider cooking ravioli quite tricky, but with this recipe, we’re sure that you’ll master it at a whim.
 This recipe manages to make a pasta gourmet dish out of just a few ingredients.
 Besides the perfectly cooked ravioli and creamy alfredo sauce, it’s the herbes de Provence that gives this dish its edge.
 It adds another layer of flavor that just completes the whole dish’s taste.

-Go for something Asian with this rich Soy Citrus Scallops with Soba Noodles Recipe!
+Go for something Asian with this rich soba noodles with soy citrus scallops!
 Not only does it look fancy, it tastes heavenly as well.
 When it comes to noodles, pasta isn’t the only thing you should master cooking al dente.
 Learning how to properly cook Japan’s famous soba noodles is a must for any home chef.
 Making a tasty meal using oriental sauces like soy sauce and mirin is also a handy skill to have.